Understanding what matters

 How does your provider charge?
 What do they charge for?
 Is it by the user or for the whole firm?
 What restrictions do they apply?
 Can you only buy an annual contract?
 Are you required to buy a minimum number of seats?

 Is the pricing clear and transparent?
-Can you predict what you will pay and do you have the power to back out of a contract if you decide that the service doesn’t work for you?
-Will your provider give you a money back guarantee?
+Can you predict what you will pay and do you have the flexibility to pay month by month if you need.
+Are you getting a good discount for annual commitments?
+Can you cancel if you decide that the service doesn’t work for you?

 Easy to buy

 Is the product easy to buy?
 Money orders, contracts, invoices?
-That’s what happens when the costs are too high and the business doesn’t want to deal with charge backs and other card payment problems.
+That’s what happens when the costs are too high and the business doesn’t want to deal with chargebacks.
 You should be able to buy the service in 2 minutes.

 Downloads and integrations